Reading for pleasure at Four Oaks

 We believe that all adults who work at Four Oaks should be ‘reading role models’ and we ensure that adults share their favourite texts with the children.
 We ensure that there is an opportunity for professional development for teachers to explore the huge range of printed and electronic reading materials to enable them to support children in their reading choices and develop a rich curriculum.

-We ensure that reading is a weekly agenda for our School Council and staff and senior leadership meetings.
+We ensure that reading is a regular agenda for our School Council and staff and senior leadership meetings.
 We conduct a pupil voice questionnaire each term to ensure that our children can celebrate the achievements of reading and support the development of the reading provision at Four Oaks.

 Four Oaks promotes the engagement and support from parents and carers by working in partnership through workshops and reading courses.
 We use our website and weekly newsletter to celebrate reading achievements at Four Oaks as well as recommend books to our peers.
 The achievement in reading of one child from each class is celebrated during a half termly reading assembly.
 Parents and carers are invited to watch their child being presented with a certificate and help them choose a book as a prize.

 We are developing close links with our local library on Breck Road and our classes have the opportunity to visit the library with school and their parents or carers.